yumexxx/gardening-electronics/water level sensor/README (short).md

 </table>

 </div> -->

-## Let's make it! :triangular_ruler:
-### Plan the Design :pencil:
-**Make a rough plan & sketch of your apparatus**
+## A few things to think about/sketch out before we get building... :pencil:
+**Apparatus**
 - will your structure be freestanding? attached to the hydroponics container?
 - how will you translate a physical sensor of water level to be detected as changing velocity/position by the micro:bit?
 - what materials do you have available already to build a stable & durable structure and design a water level sensor? what other materials can you easily get?
+- **measuring & marking:**
+	- how tall and wide is your hydroponics system? how do you want your water level sensor positioned relative to the system (i.e. how far should the micro:bit be above to detect significant water level changes?)
+	- how wide do you want your base to be to ensure a space-efficient & stable structure?
+**Code :computer:**
+- play around with the accelerometer blocks (including tilt!) and simulator in MakeCode to see how accelerometer readings (based on changing velocity/position) can be translated into a user-friendly output showing 'water level.'
+- consider using variables to save different readings
+- try out the many built in features (LED display, buttons, golden touch sensors) to allow user interaction with the micro:bit to read _multiple_ pieces of information, if desired

-	Example:
+## Example:
+### Beginning thoughts...
 - with a small & light container, we chose to make the structure freestanding to ensure stability of the sensor over time without affecting the stability of the hydroponics system
 - stick a styrofoam block at one end of a skewer to sit in water, and attach the micro:bit at the other end of the skewer on a free-rotating piece of cardboard, so when the styrofoam floats on the surface of the water as its height changes, the micro:bit tilts up or down
 - materials:
 	- we had a wood scrap bin, so decided to build the frame and base out of wood (using rods, skewers, and blocks)
 	- we chose cardboard to attach the micro:bit to since it is easy to cut & prototype quickly with (and we had plenty lying around)
 	- looking for a durable & buoyant material that would float on the surface of the water as its height changed, we found styrofoam from old packaging to cut into smaller chunks

-### Plan the Code :computer:
+### Code
-Play around with the accelerometer blocks (including tilt!) and simulator in MakeCode to see how accelerometer readings (based on changing velocity/position) can be translated into a user-friendly output showing 'water level.'
-Consider using variables to save different readings.
-Also try out the many built in features (LED display, buttons, golden touch sensors) to allow user interaction with the micro:bit to read _multiple_ pieces of information, if desired.
 1. Start by showing the number of different readings on the LED display
 2. Choose a reading that, based on your physical design, shows the changing water level
 3. Determine an appropriate & user friendly scale to output the 'water level' (search for the 'map' function to scale the default readings to a customized scale)